jagterberg/jagterberg.github.io/index.md

 <b>I will be on the 2022-2023 academic job market.</b>

-<b> My dissertation defense is scheduled for February 13th at 3:00PM EST! </b> It will be held in hybrid format.
+<b> Due to unforseen circumstances, my dissertation defense has been rescheduled for February 27th at 3:00PM EST! </b> It will be held in hybrid format.
 Send me an email if you'd like to attend virtually.

 JHU has an aggressive spam filter.
 If you have previously emailed me and not gotten a response, try emailing without links in the email body, or try my gmail, which is (first name last name) at gmail.